- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

-That is also connected to another, deeper trend: third wave coffee.
-Third wave coffee distinguishes itself from specialty coffee in that the concern is not only about taste, but overall quality, and general production.
-Instead of simply desiring specialty coffee, third wave coffee is gourmet coffee that pays attention to:
+That is also connected to another, deeper trend: third-wave coffee.
+Third-wave coffee distinguishes itself from specialty coffee in that the concern is not only about taste, but the overall quality, and general production.
+Instead of simply desiring specialty coffee, third-wave coffee is gourmet coffee that pays attention to:

 Whether or not you ascribe to all of those principles when it comes to finding the coffee of your choice, the trend itself leads to more choices becoming more widely available, ones that until now we may not have heard of.

 What even is peaberry coffee?

 First things first: peaberry coffee is not some fancy specialty drink, like the colorful and slightly over the top Unicorn Frappuccino at Starbucks, or the bizarrely elegant charcoal coffee trend from 2017.

 In fact, peaberry coffee refers to a specific type of coffee bean, or rather, a mutation of one.
 Curiously, unlike other popular coffee beans, peaberry coffee is in fact what would be considered to some to be a “mistake” but is, in fact, a mutated variation of either Arabic or robusta beans where only a single bean is produced by the coffee cherry.